opf/openproject/docs/glossary/README.md

 ### Project attribute

 A project attribute in OpenProject is a [custom field](#custom-field) that applies to an entire project.
-It can be displayed in the right-hand column on the project overview page and can be divided into sections for a better structure.
+It is displayed in the right-hand column on the project overview page and can be divided into sections for a better structure.

 ### Project folder